conradjohnson/readme-generator/readme/README.md

  [![GitHub version](https://badge.fury.io/gh/conradjohnson%2Freadme-generator.svg)](https://github.com/Naereen/readme-generator)

-# README.md Generator
+# README Generator

 ## Description

 Readme Generator is a local tool to auto-generate a README.md file.
 It will prompt the user with a series of fixed questions.
 Based on those answers the tool will auto generate a README for the users’ projects.
-The users README.md will be available in the /readme directory
+The users README.md will be available in the /readme directory.